 This Vanguard index fund is benchmarked to the S&P U.S. Dividend Growers Index, which holds stocks that have consistently improved their payouts every year for at least 10 consecutive years.
 (Interestingly, the index excludes the 25% highest-yielding companies that would be eligible to be in the index.)

-Currently, VIG holds roughly 310 top dividend stocks in the U.S., led by tech giants Microsoft (MSFT) and Apple (AAPL), insurance titan UnitedHealth Group (UNH), and mega-bank JPMorgan Chase (JPM).
+Currently, VIG holds roughly 340 top dividend stocks in the U.S., led by tech giants Apple (AAPL) and Broadcom (AVGO), mega-bank JPMorgan Chase (JPM), and integrated energy major Exxon Mobil (XOM).
 It’s also weighted by size, which means the bigger the stock, the more influence it has on the portfolio.
-Those prior four companies?
-They represent more than 16% of the portfolio!
+Those four companies I just mentioned?
+They represent 15% of the portfolio!

 The upside?
 These are very stable, decent-paying stocks.
 The downside?
 The ETF’s yield, while a little bit higher than the S&P 500, isn’t as generous as many of the other dividend ETFs on this list.

-Related: The 7 Best Fidelity Index Funds for Beginners
+Related: The 9 Best Fidelity Index Funds to Buy for 2025

 Related: 10 Best Dividend Stocks to Buy [Steady Eddies]